axiom-data-science/ocean-model-skill-assessor/docs/demo.md

 omsa.plot.map.plot_cat_on_map(catalog=cat_data, project_name="demo_local_package")
 ```

-The image shows a map around the two dataset locations in the Alaska region.
-The two dataset locations are marked with black dots and marked with numeric labels.
+The image shows a map around the dataset location in the Alaska region.
+The dataset location is marked with a black dot and marked with a numeric label.

 +++